benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 ## Other mechanisms

-You may want to implement other mechanisms to find a configuration, for example Exchange AutoDiscover, DNS SRV, or heuristic guessing.
+You may want to implement other mechanisms to find a configuration, for example Exchange AutoDiscover, DNS-SRV {{?RFC6186}}, or heuristic guessing.
 If you implement such alternative methods, and if they are less secure than some of the mechanisms provided here, the alternative methods SHOULD be considered only with lower priority (as defined above) than the more secure mechanisms